Day labourers seek dwindling jobs pre-dawn in Shanghai suburb

 “We need people who are strong,” the agent told the group, warning them that temperatures were high inside the warehouse due to the summer weather.

-China’s top political brass — including President Xi Jinping and Premier Li Qiang — are gathering next week for a key meeting, with the country’s economic woes at the top of the agenda.
+China’s top political brass — including President Xi Jinping and Premier Li Qiang — are gathered this week for a key meeting, with the country’s economic woes at the top of the agenda.

 Outside the employment agency, 34-year-old Shen Peng from northern China’s Shaanxi province said he had been looking for work for 10 days with no luck.